albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 1. Every time the `roll()` method is invoked, a new instance of `Random` is created.

-    Do we need to create a new instance?
+    Do we need to create a new instance, every time we invoke the `roll()` method?

 **Refactoring**